serverlessworkflow/specification/specification.md

 </details>

-Operation state defines a set of actions to be performed in sequence or in parallel.
+Operationsss state defines a set of actions to be performed in sequence or in parallel.
 Once all actions have been performed, a transition to another state can occur.

 #### Switch State